seandstewart/bardly/pending/romances/the-tempest/11-player.md

 should it learn our language?
 I will give it some
 relief, if it be but for that. if I can recover it
 and keep it tame and get to Naples with it, there's a
-present for any emperor that ever trod on neat’s leather.
+present for any emperor that ever trod on neat's leather.

 **CALIBAN**
-Do not torment me, prithee; I‘ll bring my wood home faster.
+Do not torment me, prithee; I'll bring my wood home faster.

 **STEPHANO**
-It’s in its fit now and does not talk after the
+It's in its fit now and does not talk after the
 wisest.
 It shall taste of my bottle: if it have
 never drunk wine afore will go near to remove its
 fit.
 If I can recover it and keep it tame, I will